jameslockwood/cache-promise/README.md

 let cachedFn = cachePromise(myPromiseFunction);
 ```

 By default, subsequent calls to the function will return the same promise until the promise has resolved or rejected.
-The behaviour can be modified by providing a config object.
+This behaviour can be modified by providing a config object.

 ```
 cachePromise(fn, {